-SUMMARY: The Construction Coordinator Position plans, schedules, budgets, and coordinates activities concerned with the construction of Community Development Division projects in the AVCP region.
-Participates in the conceptual development of a construction project and oversee the organization, scheduling implementation, and close-out.
+SUMMARY: The Residential Construction Coordinator Position plans, schedules, budgets, directs, and coordinates activities concerned with the construction of Community Development Division projects in the AVCP region.
+Participates in the conceptual development of a construction project and oversee its organization, scheduling, implementation, and close-out.
+The Residential Construction Coordinator position is a Bethel based position.

 - Ability to enforce project contract provisions